Generic Propecia (Finasteride) vs. Merck Propecia

 The medications contain the same active ingredient, which, incidentally, is finasteride.
 One difference between these two hair loss treatments is the names (although it’s not the only difference, which we’ll explain below).

-Propecia was originally released as Proscar designed specifically as a treatment for benign prostatic hyperplasia (BPH).
+But back to finasteride and Propecia.
+Finasteride was initially released as Proscar, designed specifically to treat benign prostatic hyperplasia (BPH).
 Proscar tablets containing 5 milligrams (mg) of finasteride are still prescribed for this purpose.

-In 1992, the FDA (U.S. Food and Drug Administration) approved a second finasteride medication called Propecia to treat male pattern baldness.
-Propecia contains a lower dose of finasteride than what’s prescribed for BPH (1 milligram versus 5 milligrams).
+In 1992, the FDA (U.S. Food and Drug Administration) approved a second finasteride medication called Propecia, to treat male pattern baldness.
+Propecia contains a lower dose of finasteride than what’s prescribed for BPH (1 mg versus 5 mg).

-This hair loss medication is intended for daily use by men with symptoms of male pattern baldness, such as a receding hairline, baldness around the crown of the head or other signs of hair loss.
+Propecia is intended for daily use by men with symptoms of male pattern baldness, such as a receding hairline, baldness around the crown of the head, thinning hair, or other signs of hair loss.

 Generic finasteride and brand-name Propecia are FDA-approved for hair loss, along with one other medication, topical minoxidil.